-In the state of Colorado, you can make an appointment with a physical therapist directly, without a physician’s referral.
-Physical therapists are trained as first providers who are qualified to recognize if a patient presents with signs and symptoms that are outside the scope of physical therapy practice and will make appropriate referrals to other medical providers when needed.
+In the state of Colorado, you can directly make an appointment with a physical therapist without a physician’s referral.
+Physical therapists are trained as first providers who are qualified to recognize if a patient presents with signs and symptoms that are outside the scope of physical therapy practice.
+We will make appropriate referrals to other medical providers when needed.

-Always contact your insurance company for details.
-Or better yet, call us at 719-477-6870 to schedule a free consultation and insurance benefit confirmation.
-We assess your condition during your consultation and determine the best treatment plan for you.
+Always contact your insurance company for coverage details.
+You may also call us at 719-477-6870 to schedule a free consultation and for insurance benefit confirmation.

 10 Special Programs at Great Moves